-Read time 8 minutes
+Read time 9 minutes

 There are many reasons to open an email in a web browser.

-Another reason to open an email in a web browser may be the printing requirements.
-If you open an email with a web browser, you can print the emails with the help of printing options available in a browser.
+- Printing requirements- When you open an email with a web browser, you can print the emails with the help of printing options available in a browser.
 This way, you can print an email as you wish to do it, without any restrictions.

 Now, as we have discussed why and when a user may need to open an email with a web browser, let’s now discuss how one can do it.
 Well, as Outlook is quite a smart program, it identifies the rendering issues related to an email.
 Hence, if Outlook can’t read some of the components of the emails, it will suggest you open that email in the web browser.
 The notification that will pop up is “If there are problems with how this message is displayed, click here to view it in a web browser.”
 So, in this case, you can open the email in the web browser by clicking on the “Click here” option.
 But, if it is not the case with you, you will need to do it manually.
 Here we are going to mention the process of the same.
 Keep reading.